SAP/terraform-exporter-btp/docs/btptfexporter_resource_trust-configurations.md

 ### Synopsis

-exportTrustConfigurations will export trust configurations of the given subaccount and gererate resource configuration for it
+exportTrustConfigurations will export trust configurations of the given subaccount and generate resource configuration for it

 ```
 btptfexporter resource trust-configurations [flags]